How to Get Published in a Magazine

 Too many writers begin their publishing journey the wrong way.
 They try to start big.
 They want a book contract, a speaking tour, and all-around international fame and notoriety.

 The best way to do that?
+Write for magazines.

 Over the years, I’ve written for a lot of different magazines and websites, some of which paid really well and some that didn’t.
 Regardless, I’m grateful.
 It’s how I got my start.
 And it’s made me the writer I am today.

 Writing for magazines is a great way to learn a lot about how publishing works, what it’s like to have your content edited, and how to hone your craft.

 To be sure, there is no formula for getting published, but reading stories of what other writers have been through will help you glean things that may be relevant for your own writing.

 For example, take this article by author and editor, Terry Whalin.
 It explains the ins and outs of magazine publishing, including the painful parts, like pitching your work and getting rejected.
 Here’s an excerpt about this very important part of the process:

 Every writer meets with rejection and projects which are never published.